[02/23/15] Chapter revised and updated.

 "Or I'll never speak to you again," I threatened.
 I wasn't sure how effective that was going to be but it was all I had.

 His smile actually seemed to falter a little bit.
-"You wouldn't do that, Raven."
-He seemed so confident as he said this, as if he knew something I didn't.
+"You wouldn't do that."

-His lips were then at my ear and I had to strain to hear him whisper.
-"You can talk big all you want Raven but just remember one thing…"
+His mouth was then at my ear and I had to strain to hear him.
+"You can talk big all you want, Monster Girl, but just remember one thing…"

 My heart thudded against my chest and I knew he could feel it too.
-I heard him laugh.
+I heard him chuckle.
 "What?"

-I stared after him in shock as he ran down the bleachers to join his team on the field, not paying any attention to all of the fan-girls waving at him on the bleachers.
-A hard tap on my shoulder shook me out of my weird trance.
+I stared after him as he ran down to join his team on the field, not paying any attention to all of the fan girls waving at him on the bleachers.
+A hard tap on my shoulder shook me out of my numbed trance.

 It was Jennifer Warren and I could tell by the look on her face that she was not happy.
-"What was that?" she asked spitefully, throwing her blonde ponytail behind her shoulder.
+"What was that?" she asked viciously, throwing her blonde ponytail behind her shoulder.

 "With Trevor.
-There's no way you two are dating, that would be ridiculous.
-So explain, why did he kiss you?"
+There's no way you two are dating.
+So explain why he kissed you?"

+Me as in not her.
+I would've smiled if I weren't still reeling with shock.
 "Why don't you ask him?"
-I spat back as I pointed towards the soccer team who were now dispersing to different sections of the field.
+I spat back as I pointed towards the soccer team, which was now dispersing to different sections of the field.

 "Whatever.
-I bet you think you're really special or something but let me tell you, you're not.
+I bet you think you're really special or something, but you're not.
 A guy like Trevor would never want a girl like you.
 You're not his type and he's way out of your league so you just need to back off," she warned, placing her manicured hands on her size zero hips.

 Now I was beyond angry.
-"I think you're jealous because he's actually interested in the dark Goth girl.
-I bet you that if I wanted to, I could get Trevor, no problem."
-I bragged, folding my arms across my chest and glaring up at her.
+"I think you're jealous.
+I bet you that if I wanted, I could have Trevor and I wouldn't even have to try half as hard as you do," I bragged, folding my arms across my chest and glaring up at her.

 She sneered at me.
 "Please.
 To Trevor, you're nothing but another piece of ass," she muttered before grabbing hold of Heather's hand and dragging her towards the other end of the bleachers where some of the other cheerleaders were sitting.